autism-all-grown-up/website/content/home/actually_autistic.md

 - Are cognitively or intellectually capable
 - Are socially motivated and want relationships and community
 - Are in much greater need of _acceptance and understanding_ than accommodation
-- Are in the best position to support other autistic people, including those who may be profoundly impacted by autism, associated trauma, or conditions endemic to autistic genotypes.
+- Are in the best position to support other autistic people, including those who may be profoundly impacted by autism, associated trauma or conditions endemic to autistic genotypes.

 ## By us and for us
 The growth in leadership by autistic voices in the public arena and academia has firmly established that autistics and other neurodivergent people comprise a distinct group rather than merely a broken form of normal.